Article Read Time

 Because, as a founder or thought leader, choosing your platform isn’t a tactical decision.
 It’s a strategic one.

-This is the full breakdown Nat sparked — plus a clean decision path so you can ship without spinning.
+This is the full breakdown she sparked, plus a clean decision path so you can ship without spinning.

 Start Here: What Outcome Do You Need?